jamestiotio/ehp/game/README.md

 These tests are available inside/within the `tests` folder:

 - `BrPinTest`: Test the operability of each SingleEndedIO pin of the custom Alchitry Br board.
-- `ButtonTest`: Test the functionality of a set of button and an LED (button is connected to VDD and `B30`, while LED is connected to `B21`, resistor and GND).
+- `ButtonTest`: Test the functionality of a set of a button and an LED (button is connected to VDD and `B30`, while LED is connected to `B21`, resistor and GND).
 - `ButtonPressTest`: Test the functionality of the complete circuitry to debug any potential/possible connection problems due to poor soldering/wiring.

 ## Known Current Issues